Hyakushun [Kosaka Sake Brewery]

 Owner

-This sake brewery was founded in 1772 in Mino, a major producer of washi paper.
-The water used for washing rice, steeping, and brewing is underground water from the Nagara River, pumped up from a well.
-Rich in organic minerals, this raw water is clearly distinguishable from water from other regions.
-This allows koji mold and yeast to thrive, allowing the characteristics of the yeast used to be clearly expressed in both aroma and flavor.
-The main building, built in the year the brewery was founded, has been designated an Important Cultural Property of Japan.
-Many buildings, including sake breweries, built during the Edo period remain and are still in use today.
-Visitors will feel as if they've traveled back in time.
+This sake brewery, founded in 1772, is located in Mino, a renowned production area for washi paper.
+They use water drawn from a well, known as the underground water of the Nagara River, for washing the rice, soaking, and brewing.
+This raw water, rich in organic minerals, is distinctly different from water from other regions.
+Thanks to this, the koji mold and yeast thrive, and the characteristics of the yeast used are very clearly expressed in both the aroma and taste.
+The main building, constructed in the year of its founding, is designated as an important architectural cultural property of Japan.
+Many other buildings, including the sake brewery, were built during the Edo period and are still in use today.
+Visitors will feel as if they have traveled back in time.

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.